We've launched new tax management features.

-12 innovative and unique referral program ideas
+12 innovative referral program ideas to stand out in 2026

 Referral programs drive more business growth with lower acquisition costs than traditional marketing channels.
 But in a competitive market, simply offering a discount or a freebie isn’t always enough to stand out.